 Hand foot mouth disease (HFMD) is highly infectious and has seasonal outbreaks in Singapore.
-Protect your child with these tips from the Department of Paediatrics, KK Women's and Children's Hospital (KKH).
+Protect your child by following advice from the Infectious Disease Service at KK Women's and Children's Hospital (SingHealth).

 While both children and adults can get HFMD, young children below the age of 5 are most susceptible to it.
 There are active HFMD clusters across the country, and the Ministry of Health provides regular updates on the affected kindergartens and childcare centres so parents can protect their children.

 “HFMD is usually a mild disease and children rarely suffer serious complications from it,” says